AbooMinister25/blog/README.md

 yarn build # With Yarn

 # Run the server
-npm run dev # with Npm
+npm run preview # with Npm
-yarn dev # with Yarn
+yarn preview # with Yarn
 ```